storeon/vue/README.md

 ## Using with TypeScript

 Plugin add to Vue’s global/instance properties and component options.
 In these cases, type declarations are needed to make plugins compile in TypeScript.
-We can declare an instance property `$storeon` and `state` with type `Store<State, Events>`.
+We can declare an instance property `$storeon` and `$state` with type `Store<State, Events>`.
 You can also declare component options `store`:

 #### `typing.d.ts`